m1cje/Simple7seg/README.md

   displayChar(byte pos, char msg);
 ```
 ##### Parameters
-  _byte pos_ - The position on the display module where to display the character.
-Potition 8 is on the left an position 1 is on the right.<br>
+  _byte pos_ - The position where on the display module to display the character.
+Position 8 is on the left and position 1 is on the right.<br>
   _char msg_ - The character to display, see above for permitted characters.<br>
 ##### Returns
   Nothing.<br>